raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 ---

-# Composeable Recognizers
+# Composing Recognizers

 Composeable recognizers and patterns are particularly interesting.
 Just as human languages are built by layers of composition, all sorts of mechanical languages are structured using composition.
 JSON is a perfect example: A JSON element like a list is composed of zero or more arbitrary JSON elements, which themselves could be lists, and so forth.

 Regular expressions and regexen are both built with composition.
-If you have two regular expresisons, `A` and `B`, you can create a new regular expression that is teh union of `A` and
+If you have two regular expresisons, `A` and `B`, you can create a new regular expression that is the union of `A` and `B` with the expression `A|B`.

-If we want to build a recognizer for recognizers, it would be ideal to build smaller recognizers for things like strings, and then use composition to build more complicated recognizers for elements like lists of strings, or "objects."

-This is the motivation for the first part of our exploration: We want to make simple recognizers, and then use composition to make more complex recognizers from the simple recognizers.
+Finite-state recognizers, on the other hand, do not compose by themselves.
+If we want to have the same affordance for finite-state recognizers, we need to write a function that takes two recognizers as arguments, and returns a recognizer that recognizes the language that is the union of `A` and `B`.

-We are going to implement three operations that compose two recognizers: _Union_, _Intersection_, and _Catenation_.
+So that's what we'll create: We are going to implement three operations that compose two recognizers: _Union_, _Intersection_, and _Catenation_.

 Given two recognizes `a` and `b`, we can say that `A` is a set of sentences recognized by `a`, and `B` is a set of sentences recognized by `b`.
 Given `a`, `A`, `b`, and `B`, we can say that the `union(a, b)` is a recognizer that recognizes sentences in the set `A ⋃ B`, and `intersection(a, b)` is a recognizer that recognizes sentences in the set `A ⋂ B`.